Motion sensing technology in the IV room

 MotionSensingIVHood

-2 thoughts on “Motion sensing technology in the IV room”
+2 responses to “Motion sensing technology in the IV room”

 1. The potential of motion sensor is very interesting!
 Imagine a gamified version of a preparation protocol where you would score points with correct hand position and making the lowest number of movement!